gedex/wc-jakarta-2017/README.md

-Slide and talk for my talk at WordCamp Jakarta 2017.
+Slide and code for my talk at WordCamp Jakarta 2017.

+## Running the code

+* You need docker and docker-compose.
+* Go to `slides/restaurant`
+* Run `./bin/start`